rikurb8/node-userdb/README.md

 node-userdb
 ===========

-A simple user database with MongoDB and node.js
+A simple user database with MongoDB and node.js.
+Requires a locally installed mongoDB -database.